 - Packaging of components is an ongoing concern as engines are used for various vehicle layouts combines with the increased use of electrified components.

-- A number of OEMs have now embraced the use of integrated charge air coolers (CAC) within the intake manifold due to the significant benefits offered that include improved intake air temperatures and reduced pressure losses.
+- A number of OEMs have now embraced the use of integrated charge air coolers (CAC) within the intake manifold due to the significant benefits offered that include improved intake air temperatures, reduced pressure losses possibly easier packaging and faster response.
 A number of leading intake manifold suppliers have sought suitable CAC suppliers as development partners.

 - EGR is increasingly used as a means of improving engine efficiency and reducing engine emissions.
 The EGR technology selected (internal, high- or low-pressure) impacts the air induction system architecture.